Spiritual Milk for Boston Babes

+Cotton's catechism was originally printed in London during 1646.
+The New England full version of the work was introduced in 1656, printed by Samuel Green of Cambridge, Massachusetts for the bookseller Hezekiah Usher.
+This version was an octavo booklet.

+Cotton's catechism consisted of fifteen pages, covering 64 questions and answers relating to the teachings of Puritanism and the Church.
+The topics covered included morality, manners, religious life, the Ten Commandments, and the last judgment.
+The material included references to specific passages of both the Old Testament and the New Testament, with 203 passages identified.
+The catechism remained in print in both England and New England for some 200 years after its introduction.
+There were eight known editions during the 17th century.

 Content

 Cotton's catechism consisted of fifteen pages of 64 questions and answers relating to teachings of Puritanism and the Church.
-It discussed morals, manners, religious life, the ten commandments, and the last judgment.
+It discussed morals, manners, religious life, the Ten Commandments, and the last judgment.
 In the seventeenth century, many English catechisms had over 100 questions and answers for the student of Christianity to remember.
 The 64 questions and answers in Cotton's catechism made reference to 203 passages from the Old and the New Testaments.
 "Spiritual Milk for Boston Babes" and other similar catechisms encapsulate for children the good news of Jesus Christ.
 "Spiritual Milk" is a witness to the transformative work of Jesus and an encouragement to trust in the redeeming work of God.